moetunes/Nextwm/README.md

 13/4/12

-  * Added support for multibyte fonts
+  * Added 'double buffer' for text in the bar